GlennOu66304/React-Website-Tutorial-/README.md

 <video src='/videos/video-2.mp4' autoPlay loop muted />
 ```

+# Bug fxing, you could not see the CSS style into the image in img-9.jpg and picture too.
+1.First you need to move the duplicte image to the public folder;
+2.Second, you need to remove the extrta spece the css code in the Cards.css
+Like cards__container to cards_container

 ## Resoure:
 ### Project Resource:
 [React Website Tutorial - Beginner React JS Project Fully Responsive](https://www.youtube.com/watch?v=I2UBjN5ER4s&list=PLs1fqgQpnCmJSkrDA2wTsSsLnYpE8jpVy&index=4&t=122s)